"I give you a new commandment: Love each other. Just as I have loved you, so you also must love each other.

 Congregational Care exists to provide support, encouragement, and prayer during challenging times.
 Volunteer teams strive to carry God's love to Asbury members, visitors, and the community.
 This assistance takes many forms:

-Enter into covenant prayer for church members, visitors, community, & world prayer concerns in a private online community.
+Enter into covenant prayer for church members, visitors, community, and world prayer concerns in a private online community.

 CONGREGATIONAL CARE MINISTERS

 Caring and trained lay volunteers who visit church members who are homebound, hospitalized, or facing life trials.

 Provide meals for church members in cases of illness, death, or birth of a new baby.